Favorite Photographers

 Henri Cartier-Bresson (1908-2004)

-Perhaps the best-known practitioner of what has become known as street photography, Henri Cartier-Bresson showed us what was possible with a small, simple, and inconspicuous camera.
-Usually with nothing more complex than a 35mm rangefinder camera and normal 50mm lens, he captured in his photography what he famously coined “the decisive moment.”
-And for him, that moment very often did not occur during the excitement of a high-profile event but rather during far more mundane moments of everyday life.
+Perhaps the best-known practitioner of what has become known as street photography, Henri Cartier-Bresson showed me what one could do with nothing more sophisticated than a small, simple, and inconspicuous camera.
+By today’s standards, his outfit of choice, a completely manual rangefinder camera and 50mm lens that accompanied him everywhere, is hopelessly crude.
+Yet it was all he needed to capture with masterful skill what he famously coined “the decisive moment.”
+And for him, that moment often did not occur during the excitement of a high-profile event but rather during the far more mundane moments of everyday life.

 More information: